jsliang/sublime-pelican/README.md

 *   **Pelican: Insert Metadata**

-    This command inserts metadata field to current article
+    This command inserts metadata field to current article.

     Metadata fields are inserted in the same order as your metadata template.
     Fields not listed in the metadata template are preserved too.